Ariana Grande Kisses Her Fiance Pete Davidson Onstage During Performance In Los Angeles

 Ariana Grande and Pete Davidson are not shy about showing their love for each other while out in public.
-While performing at the Ace Hotel in Los Angeles on Saturday, Grande invited her fiancée up to the stage and the two engaged in a passionate kiss for the entire audience to see, per People.
+While performing at the Ace Hotel in Los Angeles on Saturday, Grande invited her fiance up to the stage and the two engaged in a passionate kiss for the entire audience to see, per People.

-Grande might be busy promoting her number one album, Sweetener, at the moment, but that doesn’t mean she’s putting love to the side.
+Grande might be busy promoting her No. 1 album, Sweetener at the moment but that doesn’t mean she’s putting love to the side.
 While performing at “The Sweetener Sessions” held by American Express at the Los Angeles hotel, the “Pete Davidson” singer, 25, invited Davidson, 24, onstage.
 The two promptly put their love on display by sharing a kiss in front of the entire audience.

 According to a Sunday report by E!
 News, Grande made it a point to include her Saturday Night Live beau as he was the one who introduced his “girl” at the beginning of the night.